josefarias/hotwire_combobox/README.md

 ## Installation

+First, make sure [Turbo](https://github.com/hotwired/turbo-rails) and [Stimulus](https://github.com/hotwired/stimulus-rails) are configured and running properly on your app.

-Add this line to your application's Gemfile and run `bundle install`:
+Then, add this line to your application's Gemfile and run `bundle install`:

 ```ruby
 gem "hotwire_combobox"
 ```

-Then configure your assets:
+Finally, configure your assets:

 ### Configuring JS